mesqueeb/FuegoOnAppleSilicon/README.md

 ### Running Unit Tests

 `build-xcframework.sh` is a multipurpose build script.
-It also creates another `fuego_test.xcframework` by merging the `simpleplayers` and `unittestmain` subprojects.
+It also creates another `FuegoTest.xcframework` by merging the `simpleplayers` and `unittestmain` subprojects.
 While `unittestmain` is intended to be an executable, it's built as a static library where the `main` method is renamed to `run_unit_tests` with the same signature.
-So any iOS/visionOS/macOS application is able to run Fuego unit tests just by embedding this `fuego_test.xcframework` (in addition to `fuego.xcframework`) and calling the `run_unit_tests` method.
+So any iOS/visionOS/macOS application is able to run Fuego unit tests just by embedding this `FuegoTest.xcframework` (in addition to `Fuego.xcframework`) and calling the `run_unit_tests` method.
 An example of such an application is xcode\FuegoTest\FuegoTest.xcodeproj, which represents a simple SwitUI application where tests are started when a button is clicked.

 ## Attributions